Lauren White4-Minute read

 Most starter houses are smaller than average since first-time home buyers are usually young couples or single professionals looking to invest in real estate without taking on a large monthly mortgage payment.
 In many cases, they are planning to move in 5 – 10 years and find their forever home when they are more financially stable.

 If you decide to build your own, the size will depend on the type of floor plan you choose to build, but the average size of a starter home is 800 – 1,500 square feet.
 Of course, you can always choose to go smaller or larger depending on your family’s wants and needs.

 There are three types of starter houses that new homeowners prefer when building: tiny houses, small homes and modular houses.
 Each one comes with its own set of advantages and disadvantages, so you should take the time to thoroughly research each style before choosing a design for your new home.

 To get you out of your parents’ place.

-Tiny houses are typically around 100-300 square feet and are being built for an average of $23,000.
-Handy homeowners have managed to build tiny homes for as little as $3,000-$4,000.
+Tiny houses are typically around 100 to 300 square feet, with construction costs ranging between $30,000 and $60,000 as of 2020.
+However, some handy homeowners have managed to build tiny homes for as little as $8,000.

-While there are some people who can make this small space work for their family, even a single person should do some intense soul-searching before making this choice.
+While some people can make this small space work for their family, even a single person should do some intense soul-searching before making this choice.
 This minimalist lifestyle is not for everyone, but it might just be perfect for you.